dermow/ansible-collection-linux_basics/README.md

 * Debian 11
 * Debian 12

+They may also work on other distributions.

 Open Topics
 --------------
 * Add support for rockylinux.
-Problems with python version right now
+Problems with python version right now.